freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-attribute-selectors/66ed8fd0f45ce3ece4053eaf.md

 #### --text--

-Which selector will target all elements with a `lang` attribute starting with "`fr`"?
+Which selector will target all elements with a `lang` attribute starting with `"fr"`?

 #### --distractors--